FFVIIMidgar/gildedrose/README.md

 that the request body is well-formed and all of the required parameters are present.
 It does not check if the parameters are in the correct formats.

+The response from each of the API endpoints is in JSON.

 ### Method 1
 I have created and provided a simple command-line UI that imitates a hotel booking system.
 This UI makes the API calls in the code, so all the user has to do is follow the prompts.